 The Filter Activity allows the user to select which filters are enabled and disabled, as shown below.
-Changing the filters changes which events are drawn on the map, shown in the search results (search activity) and shown in the person's details (person activity).
+Changing the filters changes which events are drawn on the map, shown in search results (search activity) and shown in the person's details (person activity).
+When a particular event type is turned off, events of that type should never appear on the map in MapFragment, in a search result in Search Activity, or as a life event in Person Activity.
+Filters control only which events are visible, and have no effect on which people are visible (e.g., in a search result).

-Filter Types

-The following filters are supported:
+Filter Types The following filters are supported: